Random-Devil-with-internet/Evidence_Guide/Web Scraping.md

 ```

 ## Reflection
 The skills that I have learned from web scrapping is the you can data and content form a website using a bot, you can automate a web browser which is helpfulll for automatically filling in forms, web scraping, repetitive tasks and functionality testing.
+Kowning these skills will assit me in the future especially if I get a job in IT.

+The ethical considerations of web scrapping are